WeblateOrg/weblate/docs/admin/projects.rst

 translations, which are handled automatically by Weblate as the translation files (matching mask defined in :ref:`component`) appear in VCS repository.

+All translation components need to be available as VCS repositories and are organized as project/component structure.

+Weblate supports wide range of translation formats (both bilingual and monolingua) supported by translate toolkit, see :ref:`formats` for more information.

 .. note::

     You can share cloned VCS repositories using :ref:`internal-urls`.
 Using shared repositories feature is highly recommended when you have many components that use the same VCS.
 It will improve performance and use less disk space.